 Overall, Matusow has cashed in World Series tournaments 63 times for a combined $3,978,563.

 The biggest chunk of that sum comes from the 2005 Main Event.
 In the most prestigious tournament in the poker world, “the Mouth” made it to the final table, eventually taking 9th place out of a field of 5,619 players and pocketing $1,000,000.
-That wasn’t the first time he got very close to winning a Main Event title – in 2001, he was at the final table once before, this time getting a 6th place finish in a smaller field for $239,765.
+That wasn’t the first time he got very close to winning a Main Event title – he was at the final table once before, in 2001, this time getting a 6th place finish in a smaller field for $239,765.

 On top of the ITM finishes and bracelets he got himself, Matusow bought a piece in Scotty Nguyen’s Main Event action in 1998.
 Nguyen ended up winning the Main that year, so Matusow got one third of his $1,000,000 prize money.